 Rapid and efficient spill response requires varying levels of training for different employees, depending on their work areas and job duties.
 Improving the general concern and awareness of the consequences of spills can contribute to overall spill prevention.

 There are 3 titles in this category.

-This 18:30 minute training kit is designed to help train non-HAZWOPER employees on dealing with a hazardous material (or hazardous waste) spill, leak or release.
+This training video program is designed to help train non-HAZWOPER employees on dealing with a hazardous material (or hazardous waste) spill, leak or release.
 What to do if you discover a hazmat release?
 How to determine if a release requires HAZWOPER-trained responders.
 If it is a hazmat emergency release (HAZWOPER event), what to do then?
 If it's non-HAZWOPER event (an 'incidental release'), the program reviews the discreet steps involved in clean-up.
-The kit includes a poster (see below).
+Includes a Spill Locker poster.

 "Spills & Skills" Non-Emergency HazMat Spill Response

 This program helps train employees on OSHA’s Hazardous Waste Operations and Emergency Response (HAZWOPER): First Responder Awareness Level regulation and on key aspects of DOT’s Hazardous Materials regulation.
 The video follows the actions of a First Responder-Awareness Level worker through his response to a hazardous substance release.
 Also covers the use of the Emergency Response Guidebook.
 (19:30 minutes)

 "HazMatters" First Response to a Hazardous Substance Emergency